 - A matrix of tape is fun in itself, but add in the fun of finding pom poms along the way creates a challenge to get through.
 Up the ante with assigning a color of pom pom to each child.

-I’m on a hunt to find more ways to do a scavenger hunt!
+I’m on a hunt to find more fun scavenger hunt ideas for kids!